Know Your Rights And Legal Options After A New Jersey Uber Or Lyft Accident

 Which insurance company needs to offer fair compensation?
 This could include the rideshare driver’s policy, the rideshare service’s policy or your own uninsured/underinsured motorist coverage.

-Both Uber and Lyft have several different tiers of insurance coverage based on the driver’s status at the time of the accident.
-Because of this, coverage can literally change from one minute to the next, depending on what a driver is doing.
+Both Uber and Lyft have several different tiers of insurance coverage based on the rideshare driver’s status at the time of the accident.
+Because of this, coverage can change from one minute to the next, depending on what a driver is doing.
 Here are the tiers of coverage, according to Uber’s website:

 Tier 1: Driver is not logged into the app and is inactive.
 The driver’s personal insurance policy applies and rideshare company assumes no liability or coverage.